PrincetonUniversity/job_defense_shield/docs/alert/excess_cpu_memory.md

 - `mem_per_node`: (Optional) CPU memory per node in GB.

 - `cores_fraction`: (Optional) Fraction of the cores per node that will cause the job to be ignored.
 For instance, with `cores_fraction: 0.8` if a node has 32 cores and the job allocates 30 of them then the job will be ignored since 30/32 > 0.8.
+Default: 1

-- `num_top_users``: (Optional) Only consider the number of users equal to `num_top_users` as sorted by "wasted CPU-hours".
+- `num_top_users`: (Optional) Only consider the number of users equal to `num_top_users` after sorting by "unused TB-hours".

+- `num_jobs_display`: (Optional) Number of jobs to display in the email message to users.
+Default: 10

 - `include_running_jobs`: (Optional) If `True` then jobs in a state of `RUNNING` will be included in the calculation.
 The Prometheus server must be queried for each running job, which can be an expensive operation.
 Default: False